Mass mobilization: Arab Spring

 The Arab Spring was a revolutionary wave of demonstrations and protests occurring in the Arab world that began on 18 December 2010.
-Rulers were forced from power in Tunisia, Egypt, Libya, and Yemen; civil uprisings erupted in Bahrain and Syria; major protests broke out in Algeria, Iraq, Jordan, Kuwait, Morocco, and Oman; with minor protests in Lebanon, Mauritania, Saudi Arabia, and Western Sahara.
-Clashes at the borders of Israel in May 2011, as well as protests by Arab minority in Iranian Khuzestan, were also inspired by the regional Arab Spring.
+Rulers were forced from power in Tunisia, Egypt, Libya, and Yemen; civil uprisings erupted in Bahrain and Syria; major protests broke out in Algeria, Iraq, Jordan, Kuwait, Morocco, and Oman; with minor protests in Lebanon, Mauritania, Saudi Arabia, Sudan, and Western Sahara.
+Clashes at the borders of Israel in May 2011, as well as protests by the Arab minority in Iranian Khuzestan, were also inspired by the regional Arab Spring.

 The protests shared techniques of mostly civil resistance in sustained campaigns involving strikes, demonstrations, marches, rallies, as well as the use of social media to organise, communicate, and raise awareness in the face of state attempts at repression and Internet censorship.

 Nonviolence vs violent tactics

 According to Donatella della Porta and Sidney Tarrow, the mechanism that produces violence in the declining phase of the collective action cycle is a result of the competition that arises among different sectors of the social movement.
 Together they formed a theory stating that as mass mobilisation winds down, political violence rises in magnitude and intensity.